explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 14. How does this specification distinguish between behavior in first-party and third-party contexts?

-Optional user consent or user agent approval is required for cross-origin access.
-User agents that allow third-party cookies may consider exposing this API without a prompt.
+By default, the COS API is only available in Same-Site contexts.
+This means that a site can only access files in COS that were stored by itself or by other sites in the same site.
+The optional `origins` field controls access by restricting it to specific trusted origins or expanding it to all origins, providing an additional layer of control over third-party access.
+Global sharing of resources is strictly an opt-in operation, and user agents that disallow third-party cookies by default are expected to not expose the COS API at all.

+Additionally, the availability gating mechanism ensures that even cross-origin reads for globally available resources are subject to a popularity threshold: a resource that is unique to, or concentrated among, only a few origins will not be disclosed to third-party requestors, further reducing the risk of cross-site state inference in third-party contexts.

 ## 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

 Files previously stored in COS are not accessible in Private Browsing or Incognito mode.
 User agents may allow COS to work during an Incognito session, but the data would not be retained.
-Alternatively, user agents may disable COS entirely.
+Alternatively, user agents may disable COS entirely or always lie about the availability of files.

 ## 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?